pavi2803/pavi2803/README.md

 🌱 I have technical experience and interest in:

-* Data Science & Machine Learning : Expert in Python, SAS, R, and Java, with a deep understanding of machine learning and deep learning frameworks like TensorFlow and PyTorch.
+* Machine Learning Engineering: Expert in Python, Java, R, and SAS, with strong proficiency in machine learning frameworks like TensorFlow and PyTorch.
+Skilled in designing and deploying end-to-end machine learning pipelines.
-* Analytical Tools: Proficient in SQL, Tableau, and other tools that bring data to life, ensuring insights are both impactful and actionable.
+* ML Infrastructure & Tools: Proficient in SQL and familiar with MLOps practices like Docker, Kubernetes, and Airflow for building scalable and production-ready ML systems.
-* Big Data & Cloud: Skilled in leveraging PySpark, Spark SQL, and Apache Hive for scalable big data processing and cloud-based machine learning pipelines.
+* Big Data & Cloud Computing: Experienced in PySpark, Spark SQL, and Apache Hive for efficient big data processing.
+Familiar with cloud platforms (AWS/GCP) to develop and deploy cloud-based ML pipelines.

 - 📝 Check out my blog : https://pavi2803.notion.site/Pavithra-Senthilkumar-36e0d62aea2f4c8086fd279363c59b34
 - 📫 Reach me at pavi2468kuk@gmail.com